ralaska/ralaska/README.md

 - Experienced in architecting end-to-end systems across web, infrastructure, and intelligent automation
 - Specialized in performance-first, multilingual solutions at scale
 - Strong focus on clean code, secure design, and long-term maintainability
-- Building automation for text, speech, and media workflows
+- Building automation systems that bridge language, structure, and media
 - Quietly solving complex problems — with precision

 ---